ludwigprager/www.celp.de/app/md/rclone-ionos.md

 acl = private
 ```

-Obviously, you need replace the asterisks by your credentials.
+Replace the asterisks with your credentials.

 Real example use case:
 In the following script